sourc3code/Getting-and-Cleaning-Data/README.md

 #step1 function
 ##Merges the training and the test sets to create one data set.
-checks if the dir specified as arg exists if not it creates it and copies the test data set files to it the files copied include:
+Checks if the dir specified as arg exists if not it creates it and copies the test data set files to it the files copied include: